 Too dense or sandy soil can cause ZZ plant leaves to fall off.
 If the soil doesn’t have the right texture, it can’t hold onto water and nutrients, which causes the ZZ plant leaves to turn yellow and start falling off.

-To fix this problem, you need to choose a potting mix that is well-draining and has a mix of sand, peat moss, and perlite.
+To fix this problem, you need to choose a well-draining potting mix with sand, peat moss, and perlite.

 You can also add some organic matter, such as compost or manure, to improve the drainage and texture of the soil.